Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

     However, you do not need to worry about this if you are running the python script with the `--enable-gui-browse` flag.

+---

 ## How-To: Running with ShareX

+As shown above, ShareX has the ability to run custom user scripts.
+However, for ShareX to only run the script and do nothing else, the hotkey must be configured with steps shown below.

 !!! warning